Types of Gum Disease

-Periodontitis caused when inflammation or infection of the gums (gingivitis) is untreated or treatment is delayed.
-Infection and inflammation spreads from the gums (gingiva) to the ligaments and bone that support the teeth.
+Periodontitis is caused when inflammation or infection of the gums (gingivitis) is untreated or treatment is delayed.
+Infection and inflammation spread from the gums (gingiva) to the ligaments and bone that support the teeth.
 Loss of support causes the teeth to become loose and eventually fall out.

 Plaque and tartar (calculus) accumulate at the base of the teeth.
 Inflammation causes a pocket to develop between the gums and the teeth, which fills with plaque and tartar.
 Soft tissue swelling traps the plaque in the pocket.

 Take The First Step Toward Better Periodontal Health

 Untreated gingivitis can advance to periodontitis.
 With time, plaque can spread and grow below the gum line.
 Toxins produced by the bacteria in plaque irritate the gums.
 The toxins stimulate a chronic inflammatory response in which the body, in essence, turns on itself, and the tissues and bone that support the teeth are broken down and destroyed.